-Article 3.7 The Research Master's Examination
+Article 3.7 The Forensic Psychology Master's Examination

-The Research Master's examination consists of the following parts:
+The examination consists of the following parts:

-- 1. the courses pertaining to the Research Master's specialisation; - 2.
-M&T workshops, skills training, practical trainings and colloquia; - 3. the (tutorial group) meetings pertaining to the courses as meant under paragraph 1 and 2; - 4. the research proposal, the research internship and the Master's thesis; - 5. where applicable, the electives; - 6. where applicable, the clinical research proposal, the clinical internship and minor's thesis.
+- 1. the core courses, skills labs, workshops and practical trainings pertaining to the Master in Forensic Psychology; - 2. the tutorial group meetings pertaining to the courses as meant under paragraph 1; - 3. the research proposal, the research internship, and the Master's thesis; - 4. the clinical internship and the clinical activities report.